 The year-long program is designed to challenge students to think critically about relevant energy-related issues and facilitate engagement between Columbia students and CGEP experts.
 It also provides Columbia’s brightest energy-focused graduates with opportunities to build a career in energy.

-- Students will also be awarded full funding for a summer internship of their choice in the energy and climate field.
-In the first semester, CGEP will provide students with internship search assistance, including access to its extensive network.
+- Receive Full Funding for a Summer Internship: Fellows will also be awarded full funding for a summer internship of their choice in the energy and climate field.
+During the first semester, fellows will receive guidance with their internship search and gain access to our extensive network.

-- Students will be asked to complete a short summary of their internship at the end of the semester.
+- Submit an Internship Summary: Fellows will be asked to complete a short summary of their internship and experience at the end of the semester.

 Selection Process

-Our team will process the applications and a selection committee comprised of SIPA faculty and administrators will review the applications.
-Students will be notified of their acceptance in December.
-The program begins in January and ends in December.
+Our team will handle the application processing, with a selection committee made up of SIPA faculty and administrators reviewing the submissions.
+Accepted students will be notified in December.
+Accepted students will be notified in December.
+The program will begin in mid-December and conclude in late September.

 - A track record of academic and professional achievement.